getlantern/lantern/SPECS.md

         </tr>
         <tr>
           <td><strong>lastConnected</strong><br><em>date</em></td>
-          <td>The datetime the user last connected to a peer.
-Blank if
+          <td>The datetime the user was last connected to a peer (i.e. the most
-              currently connected to some peer.</td>
+              recent disconnect from the last remaining peer the user was connected to).
+Blank if currently connected to some peer.</td>
         </tr>
         <tr>
           <td><strong>invited</strong><br><em>boolean</em></td>